-Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons and are not self-certifying.
-Therefore, you are limited to 25% capacity, which is 10 persons (25% of 40).
+Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons.
+Therefore, you are limited to 50% capacity, which is 20 persons (50% of 40).
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
-Because 10 persons under Method 1 is more restrictive than 30 persons under Method 2, the maximum occupancy limit that must be followed is 10 persons.
+Because 20 persons under Method 1 is more restrictive than 30 persons under Method 2, the maximum occupancy limit that must be followed is 20 persons.